Friday, January 15, 2016

 We parked at the Florence Library and walked to Wilson Park to attend the Renaissance Faire.

-Sierra was wearing blue jeans with yellow tee shirt, black leather jacked lined with white fur dotted with dalmatians spots.
+Sierra was wearing blue jeans, a yellow T-shirt, and a black leather jacket lined with white fur, dotted with dalmatian spots.

 She was wearing my jeweled scarf headdress.

-Hubby was wearing a black leather jacket and Nevada was wearing tan jeans, black sweatshirt trimmed with yellow and white stripes.
+Hubby was wearing a black leather jacket, and Nevada was wearing tan jeans and a black sweatshirt trimmed with yellow and white stripes.

-He was wearing a brown leather jacket lined with tan fur and was wearing a ball cap with skeleton face on the front.
+He was wearing a brown leather jacket lined with tan fur and a ball cap with a skeleton face on the front.

-It was a beautiful fall day, still had a chill in the air early that morning.
+It was a beautiful fall day, and there was still a chill in the air early that morning.

-We walked along the sidewalk to Wilson Park where we all enjoyed watching sword fighting, the sword walker, being blessed by the Enchanted Statue, Bubbles the Dragon, many people dressed in Medival costumes and we watched the belly dancers.
+We walked along the sidewalk to Wilson Park, where we all enjoyed watching sword fighting, the sword walker, the blessing by the Enchanted Statue, Bubbles the Dragon, and many people dressed in medieval costumes.
+We also watched the belly dancers

 We bought Nevada a sword, and Sierra a fan.